(Hair)

 Curtain Bangs

 Looking for a quick update to your short cut?
-Then look no further than the addition of a wispy curtain bang.
+Add a wispy curtain bang.
 Though usually matched with longer styles, short hair with bangs can be just as appealing.
 For a fresh twist on a grown out pixie cut, these sweeping pieces in the front will open up the face and highlight your eyes.
 To get the best style, give them a quick blow dry with a suitably sized round brush or use velcro curlers overnight for a fluffy look in the morning.

 Boxy Curly Bob